codepr/codepr.github.io/_posts/2019-03-08-sol-mqtt-broker-p5.md

 void trie_prefix_delete(Trie *, const char *);

 /*
- * Apply a given function to all ndoes which keys match a given prefix.
+ * Apply a given function to all nodes which keys match a given prefix.
 The
  * function accepts two arguments, a struct trie_node pointer which correspond
  * to each node on the trie after the prefix node and a void pointer, used for
  * additional data which can be useful to the execution of `mapfunc`.